-Chamomile grows in populated areas throughout Europe and Asia, North America and Australia.
+Chamomile grows in populated areas throughout Europe and Asia, North America, and Australia.
 This miracle herb blooms from early summer to late June.
 Chamomile has been used thousands of years ago in ancient Egypt where it was praised for its healing properties.
-In Europe, it was used probably started around the 1600s to treat back pain, rheumatism, neuralgia and nervousness.
-Many years ago, both in Europe and the United States, this tea was useful to treat conditions such as fainting, weakness and general anxiety.
+In Europe, it was used probably started around the 1600s to treat back pain, rheumatism, neuralgia, and nervousness.
+Many years ago, both in Europe and the United States, this tea was used to treat conditions such as fainting, weakness and general anxiety.

 Chamomile tea is used in medicine for:

 - As an aid to sleep more smoothly